Updated April 12, 2025

 Retesting

-Keep in mind that after you do these things, you’ll want to continue using penetration testing to determine effectiveness.
-Thus, it should be an ongoing practice because of all the value it brings.
+Remember that after you do these things, you’ll want to continue using penetration testing to determine effectiveness.
+Thus, it should be an ongoing practice because of its value.
 You should consider testing and retesting when you:

 - Add network infrastructure or applications